Tardigrada029/Evidence-of-Insurance/README.md

 My 1st Spring Boot Web Application in Java I did for my Retraining Course at [ITnetwork.cz](https://www.itnetwork.cz/).
 I wanted to make both Backend and Frontend (with some Repository Tests, too).

-Used: MySQL, Hibernate, Thymeleaf, Bootstrap and IntelliJ IDEA IDE.
+Used: MySQL, Hibernate, Thymeleaf and Bootstrap.